Adachi91/Joystick_tv__Bot/README.md

 # Shimamura Bot
 A Personal Chatbot for Joystick.TV.
 Host it from your home computer or remote server (Note VNC or Remote viewer of your choice is required!
-Opens default webbrowser for OAuth Authorization of resources)
+Opens default webbrowser for OAuth Authorization of resources).
+It also supports multiple streaming services, and VTuber software support (such as vNyan, and soon VTuberStudio) for nodes like item throwing, or custom events.
+Works for Linux and Windows.

+## Features
+* Joystick.TV chat integration.
+* Joystick.TV API integration (Change `stream_title`, `chat_greeting`, add/remove `banned_words`).
+* Pseudo point system (Similar to 'Channel Points').
+* Reward-System for points (e.g. Throw rubby ducky at VTuber Model).
+* Game Modules (e.g. Over/Under).
+* Discord Webhook (Announce when you go live).
+* Twitch Chat integration.
+* Basic Twitch Channel management.

+## Coming Soon
+* WebUI that combines all chats from services on to 1 page, and settings.
+* VTuberStudio Support.
+* Public-Facing WebUI (Hosted on a server :80) with authorization to protect it.
+* (Maybe) more Twitch API integrations.

 ## Install
 Download the [Latest Release]todo